The city of Rome is home to one of the most famous fountains in the world.

 The story of the fountain is described as “Taming the waters, ” which refers directly to the aqueduct that directs pure water into the city of Rome.

 In the center of the fountain, there is a statue of Oceanus standing beneath a triumphal arch.
-Two sea horses are pulling Oceanus’ chariots and two Tritons are guiding them in an effort to tame the hippocampus.
+Two sea horses are pulling Oceanus’ chariots and two Tritons are guiding them to tame the hippocampus.

 On the left of Oceanus, we can find the statue of abundance with a relief above it depicting Agrippa commanding his generals to build the aqueduct.